 Summer Rabbinic Intern at Sha'arei Am: The Santa Monica Synagogue.
 He also was a part of the Interfaith Chaplaincy Program at the City of Hope

 National Medical Center in Duarte, CA. Upon transferring to the New York campus of HUC-JIR, Rabbi Treiser became the rabbinic intern for Temple

 Sinai of Bergen County in Tenafly, NJ.

-Inspired by the rabbis who taught him throughout his youth and served as the visiting faculty at summer camps, Rabbi Treiser has committed
+Inspired by the rabbis who taught him throughout his youth and served as the visiting faculty at summer camps, Rabbi Treiser committed

 his career to reaching out to Jewish youth, engaging them in creative and informal educational opportunities that demonstrate how Judaism

 of Coleman’s Clergy Advisory Board.
-He has also served as a rabbinic advisor to the NFTY-STR, the regional Reform Jewish Youth Group.
+He also served as a rabbinic advisor to the NFTY-STR, the regional Reform Jewish Youth Group.

 and his love and commitment to the State of Israel by leading an ongoing series of congregational trips to Israel.
 In 2011, he contributed